ibm-cloud-docs/openwhisk/openwhisk_compare.md

 ### Run actions in any region
 {: #actions_region}

 In traditional architectures, code must be running in each region to be executed there and the infrastructure for that region must also be paid for.
-With {{site.data.keyword.openwhisk_short}}, Actions can be deployed and made available to run in any region at no extra cost.
+With {{site.data.keyword.openwhisk_short}}, actions can be deployed and made available to run in any region at no extra cost.
 You can increase the availability and resiliency of your code without the traditional cost restrictions.

 ### Redundancy by design
 {: #redundancy_design}